ssinghlinux1989/Insights-V3/easycla/v2-current/contributors/individual-contributor.md

 An individual contributor is one who contributes code on their own behalf (and not on behalf of an employer).
 If you are contributing code on behalf of your employer, see the [Corporate Contributor](corporate-contributor.md) workflow.

+Please go through the [EasyCLA](https://easycla.lfx.linuxfoundation.org/#/) Website.
+Login through your LFID profile.

+Than Please Navigate through the developers section and select learn more , you will be redirected to a page , than select individiual contributor button.

 Upon creating a pull request in GitHub or GitLab or submitting changed code in Gerrit, EasyCLA will check whether the contributor is authorized under a signed CLA for that project.
 If they are not, and if they are contributing on their own behalf, then they must sign an ICLA.

 * [GitHub](individual-contributor.md#github)